ProfessionalCSharp/MoreSamples/CSharp/README.md

 C# 8 gives a simple syntax to dispose resources - the *using declaration*.

 See the blog article [Using, using, using with C# 8](https://csharp.christiannagel.com/2019/04/09/using/) for more information.

+## Explicit Interface Implementation

+Folder: ExplicitInterfaceImplementationSample

+How and why to use explicit interface implementation with C#.

+See the blog article [Explicit Interface Implementation with C#](https://csharp.christiannagel.com) for more information.